Git Submodules Integration (Basic Guide)

 git clone --recurse-submodules https://github.com/username/repository-name.git

-Important things to note, you can use github repository as submodule of bitbucket repository and vice versa.
-However you might face issues related to authentication when pushing changes to remote git server, To solve this issue make sure you have added user credentials and you might need to change the git URL of either of repository.
+Important things to note, we can use github repository as submodule of bitbucket repository and vice versa.
+However we might face issues related to authentication when pushing changes to remote git server, To solve this issue make sure we have added user credentials and we might need to change the git URL of either of repository.